syncfusion-content/windowsforms-docs/WindowsForms/CheckBoxAdv/Background-Settings.md

  ![](Overview_images/Overview_img616.jpeg)

-> Note: Gradient background cannot be applied to the CheckBoxAdv when its BackgroundStyle property is set to 'Default'.
+N> Gradient background cannot be applied to the CheckBoxAdv when its BackgroundStyle property is set to 'Default'.
 Also, the background image cannot be displayed with gradient settings.

 A sample which demonstrates the Background Settings of CheckBoxAdv is available in the below sample installation path.

-…\_My Documents\Syncfusion\EssentialStudio\Version Number\Windows\Tools.Windows\Samples\Advanced Editor Functions\ActionGroupingDemo_
+…\My Documents\Syncfusion\EssentialStudio\Version Number\Windows\Tools.Windows\Samples\Advanced Editor Functions\ActionGroupingDemo